ACF

 Producers and importers of >=1t/y industrial chemicals subject to evaluation will be required to submit certain information, studies, and safety data sheets to CONASQ to support risk assessment.
 Depending on the results of risk assessment, CONASQ may prohibit or restrict the production, import, trade or use of certain chemical substances.

-If the regulation comes into force, the new law will make GHS mandatory for industrial chemicals at workplace.
+Law 15.022/24 makes the seventh version of the GHS mandatory for industrial chemicals at workplace.

 Companies and natural persons must comply with transportation regulations and the Brazilian Federal Police registry and authorization.